What Does the Exchange of Contracts Mean?

 - Both parties agree on a completion date.

-- The buyer’s solicitor will then transfer the deposit, which gets sent to the seller.
+- The buyer’s solicitor will then transfer the deposit to the seller.

 What is the completion day?